Directives

 MAP

-#` is used to assign the value to a given label and increment it of the appropriate amount.
+MAP VALUE defines a map counter to the required value. # is used to assign the value to a given label and increment it of the appropriate amount.

 Example: